The Killing of Georgie (Part I and II): Lyrics

-The song tells the life story of Georgie, a gay friend of the narrator.
-When young Georgie reveals his sexuality to his parents, his father asks, "How can my son not be straight, after all I've said and done for him?"
-Georgie, cast out by his parents, heads for New York City where he becomes successful and popular in Manhattan's upper class, "the toast of the Great White Way".
-The narrator visits him in Summer 1975, when Georgie tells him he's in love; the narrator is pleased for him.
-Georgie attends the opening night of a Broadway musical, but has no interest in lingering afterward so he leaves "before the final curtain call" and heads crosstown.
-He is attacked near East 53rd Street by a New Jersey gang of thieves that was waiting in a car on a "darkened side street" and one thief inadvertently kills him.
-The narrator remembers Georgie's advice on living life to the full while young, before it ends.
-The second part of song has the narrator pleading that Georgie stay.
+In its first part, the song briefly tells the story of Georgie, a semi-fictional gay man who was a friend of Rod Stewart's.
+When Georgie comes out as gay to his parents, his mother cries and his father asks how this can be "after all [he's] said and done for him."
+Georgie, cast out, heads for New York City on a Greyhound bus.
+Upon arriving, he becomes both accepted and popular in Manhattan's upper class—"the toast of the Great White Way"—as well as a beloved member of the local gay community.
+Stewart last sees him in the summer of 1975 and Georgie tells him that he's in love, which Stewart is pleased to know.
+Georgie attends the opening night of a Broadway show, but leaves on foot "before the final curtain fell."
+Walking "arm in arm" with a companion, he is attacked near East 53rd Street by a gang of thieves from New Jersey, who emerge from "a darkened side street."
+One thief knocks Georgie down, inadvertently killing him on the sidewalk's edge.
+Stewart recites the late Georgie's advice on living life vigorously and to the full, especially as it is fleeting.
+In the second part of the song, Stewart pleads for the deceased Georgie to stay, remarking on behalf of all that knew him, "You take our breath away."

-Stewart admitted taking poetic license with actual details of the murder, in service of the song.
+Stewart has admitted to taking some poetic license with the details of the actual murder on which the song is based.

 Background

-In the May 1995 issue of Mojo, Stewart explained: "That was a true story about a gay friend of [Stewart's earlier group ] The Faces.
-He was especially close to me and Mac [Faces' pianist].
+In the May 1995 issue of Mojo, Stewart explained: "That was a true story about a gay friend of [Stewart's earlier group] The Faces.
+He was especially close to me and Mac [Faces' pianist Ian McLagan].
 But he was knifed or shot, I can't remember which.
-That was a song I wrote totally on me own over the chord of open E." The switchblade knife in the song's lyrics implies that Georgie was stabbed to death.
+That was a song I wrote totally on me own over the chord of open E".
+The switchblade knife in the song's lyrics implies that Georgie was stabbed to death.

 When he was asked about writing a song with a gay theme, Stewart said, "It's probably because I was surrounded by gay people at that stage.
 I had a gay PR man, a gay manager.
 Everyone around me was gay.
 I don't know whether that prompted me into it or not.
 I think it was a brave step, but it wasn't a risk.
 You can't write a song like that unless you've experienced it.
 But it was a subject that no one had approached before.
-And I think it still stands up today."
+And I think it still stands up today".

-Part II provides a coda to the song and employs a melody identical to The Beatles' "Don't Let Me Down".
+Part II provides a coda to the song and employs a melody similar to The Beatles' "Don't Let Me Down".
 In a 1980 interview, John Lennon said, "the lawyers never noticed".
-Stewart noted: "It does sound like it", adding "I’m sure if you look back to the 60s, you’d find other songs with those three chords and that melody line."
+Stewart noted: "It does sound like it", adding "I’m sure if you look back to the 60s, you’d find other songs with those three chords and that melody line".